Visiting Scholars Program

 * The recipient of your cover letter should be one of the Korean Studies faculty members who will be a co-researcher or advisor for the applicant's project

 3. Announcements: March 31 (for summer and fall arrival) & October 30 (for spring arrival) Results will be emailed to individual applicants by these dates.

 All documents should be written in English and submitted via email to Asst.
-Director Heejeong Sohn (firstname.lastname@example.org).
-Due to limited resources at the Center, priority is given to projects directly related to Korean Studies and the fields our individual faculty members are affiliated with.
+Director Heejeong Sohn (email@example.com).
+Due to limited resources at the Center, priority is given to projects directly related to the Center’s projects within Korean Studies.
 Thus, applicants should contact the faculty member whom they want to work together with before submitting the application.
-Individual office space is not always guaranteed.* Those who are invited will be contacted by the Center for Korean Studies and also the International Academic Program (International Services) at the University to process visa documents. * The International Academic Program often requires invitees to submit a proof of English proficiency.
+Individual office space is not always guaranteed.

 Visiting scholars are required to conduct their research on campus during the week while residing in the local area.